We believe full ESG integration requires real commitment.

 Integrating ESG Priorities

-While ESG is a vast and growing field, we have chosen to prioritize decarbonization, diversity and good governance.
-We aim to lead by example and apply our insights to drive change across our portfolio.
+While ESG is a vast and growing field, we have chosen to prioritize decarbonization, diversity and good governance in order to create value for our investors.
+We aim to lead by example and apply our insights to generate growth across our portfolio.
 The power of our model is supported by strong operational interventions, led by our Portfolio Operations and Asset Management teams.

-ESG principles inform the way we run our firm, approach investing and partner with the assets in our portfolio.
-We take a highly coordinated approach, knitting these efforts together through a dedicated corporate ESG team that looks to apply our ESG policies, champion firm-wide initiatives, and regularly report progress to stakeholders.
+We aim to develop resilient companies and competitive assets that deliver long-term value for our investors.
+ESG principles have long informed the way we run our firm, approach investing and partner with the assets in our portfolio.
+In recent years we have formalized our approach by building a dedicated corporate ESG team that looks to develop ESG policies and support integration within the business units, and regularly reports progress to stakeholders.

 We are confident that the more we weave ESG factors into our corporate purpose and performance, the more value we will be able to deliver — for our investors, our portfolio companies and the communities we serve.